Imperial crest of Japan: Names

+It is also known as chrysanthemum flower crest (菊花紋, 菊花紋章, kikukamon, kikukamonshō) and imperial chrysanthemum crest (菊の御紋, kikunogomon).
+In English it is sometimes called the imperial seal, however the kikumon is not a seal, and should not be confused with the actual imperial seals, the privy seal and state seal of Japan.
+To avoid translation difficulties, it is sometimes referred to just as the imperial mon or chrysanthemum mon.

 History

-During the Meiji period, no one was permitted to use the Imperial Seal except the Emperor of Japan, who used a 16-petalled chrysanthemum with sixteen tips of another row of petals showing behind the first row.
-Therefore, each member of the Imperial family used a slightly modified version of the seal.
-Shinto shrines either displayed the imperial seal or incorporated elements of the seal into their own tag.
+During the Meiji period (1868–1912), no one was permitted to use the imperial crest except the Emperor of Japan, who used a 16-petalled chrysanthemum with sixteen tips of another row of petals showing behind the first row.
+Therefore, each member of the Imperial family used a slightly modified version of the crest.
+Shinto shrines either displayed the imperial crest or incorporated elements of the crest into their own tag.

 Earlier in Japanese history, when Emperor Go-Daigo, who tried to break the power of the shogunate in 1333, was exiled, he adopted the seventeen-petalled chrysanthemum in order to differentiate himself from the Northern Court's Emperor Kōgon, who kept the imperial 16-petalled mon.

 Description

 The symbol is a yellow or orange chrysanthemum with black or red outlines and background.
 A central disc is surrounded by a front set of 16 petals.
 A rear set of 16 petals are half staggered in relation to the front set and are visible at the edges of the flower.
 An example of the chrysanthemum being used is in the badge for the Order of the Chrysanthemum.

-Other members of the Imperial Family use a version with 14 single petals, while a form with 16 single petals is used for Diet members' pins, orders, passports, and other items that carry or represent the authority of the Emperor.
-The Imperial Seal is also used on the standards of the Imperial Family.
+Other members of the Imperial Family use a version with 14 single petals, while a form with 16 single petals is used for orders, passports, Diet members' pins, and other items that carry or represent the authority of the Emperor.
+The Imperial crest is also used on the standards of the Imperial Family.